 The second crucial source of evidence for differentiating regional scripts was orthography.
-The orthographic feature which has enjoyed the most rigorous and thorough analysis in paleography since the 1950s has been OH matres lectionis (61).
+The orthographic feature which has enjoyed the most rigorous and thorough analysis in paleography since the 1950s has been OH matres lectionis (p.
+61).
 Matres lectionis are consonantal representations of homorganic non-obstruents.
 Rollston sketches the variations between the three, aforementioned Northwest Semitic scripts in the Iron Age II period.
 While, in all likelihood, matres lectionis ultimately derived from Aramaic writing, each regional script subsequently developed its own unique regularities for employing them.
-For example, OH regularly marked final /ī/ with yod (e.g. /kī/ and <ky> ‘for; since’) from the eighth through sixth centuries, while Phoenician lacked final matres lectionis during the same period and wrote the word from the previous example as <k> (61).
+For example, OH regularly marked final /ī/ with yod (e.g. /kī/ and <ky> ‘for; since’) from the eighth through sixth centuries, while Phoenician lacked final matres lectionis during the same period and wrote the word from the previous example as <k> (p.
+61).
 Iron Age Aramaic continued to utilize final matres lectionis during this period.
-These findings respond to challenges posed by scholars like Weeks, who states that “it is really quite hard to come up with alternative spellings of a word when the alphabet offers little or no choice of characters to represent a given sound” (61).
+These findings respond to challenges posed by scholars like Weeks, who states that “it is really quite hard to come up with alternative spellings of a word when the alphabet offers little or no choice of characters to represent a given sound” (p.
+61).
 Rollston’s summary demonstrates that the exact opposite is true.
-These three polities, in close proximity, developed their own idiosyncratic, orthographic conventions, each with “alternative spellings” of the same words (61).
+These three polities, in close proximity, developed their own idiosyncratic, orthographic conventions, each with “alternative spellings” of the same words (p.
+61).

 The information delineated above contributes to and culminates in one of the most convincing sections of the paper: Rollston’s contention that the OH system of matres lectionis reveals diachronic development and synchronic consistency in the epigraphic, OH cursive record, and not only a regional or dialectal contrast.
-He offers the following orthographic chronology: 9th-8th century, cursive OH attests the usage of final matres lectionis (yod for /ī/; waw for /ū/; he for /ē/, /ā/, and /ō/) and an arguably complete lack of internal matres lectionis; 8th-7th century, cursive OH attests the usage of the same final matres lectionis, as well as examples of what may be the incipient use of internal matres lectionis (waw for /ū/; yod for /ī/); 7th-6th century, cursive OH attests more frequent usage of the aforementioned final and internal matres lectionis (65).
+He offers the following orthographic chronology: 9th-8th century, cursive OH attests the usage of final matres lectionis (yod for /ī/; waw for /ū/; he for /ē/, /ā/, and /ō/) and an arguably complete lack of internal matres lectionis; 8th-7th century, cursive OH attests the usage of the same final matres lectionis, as well as examples of what may be the incipient use of internal matres lectionis (waw for /ū/; yod for /ī/); 7th-6th century, cursive OH attests more frequent usage of the aforementioned final and internal matres lectionis (p.
+65).
 Even dialectal differences, notably with matres lectionis between Northern/Israelite and Southern/Judaean dialects, maintain regularized conventions and develop distinctly and faithfully over time.
 As Rollston states, “[r]andom dialect variation does not occur.
-Rather, consistency is the norm” (65).
+Rather, consistency is the norm” (p.
+65).
 All of these observations are harmonious with the implementation of a formal, standardized education in Ancient Israel.

 Finally, Rollston supplements his primary sources of evidence (comparative paleography and orthography) with short case studies of hieratic numerals, abecedaries, and epistolary documents (coincident with objective (iii) in the introductory paragraph).
-First, the consistent use of hieratic numerals at disparate sites throughout Iron Age II Israel suggests that a formalized, administrative body managed their diffusion throughout scribal educational practices, probably for their efficiency and systematicity (although they were notoriously complicated, and completely foreign to the contemporary linguistic situation) (66).
-Second, abecedaries suggest minimally that an educational system disseminated a normalized alphabet order, and they suggest maximally that students were required to conduct writing exercises (67).
-Third, predictable epistolary greetings in OH letters (normally a blessing by the sender and invocation of the deity, followed by a transitional function word or constituent) betray common structures throughout the world of Iron Age II Israel and complement the running accumulation of data in favor of a formal, standardized scribal education (67).
+First, the consistent use of hieratic numerals at disparate sites throughout Iron Age II Israel suggests that a formalized, administrative body managed their diffusion throughout scribal educational practices, probably for their efficiency and systematicity (although they were notoriously complicated, and completely foreign to the contemporary linguistic situation) (p.
+66).
+Second, abecedaries suggest minimally that an educational system disseminated a normalized alphabet order, and they suggest maximally that students were required to conduct writing exercises (p.
+67).
+Third, predictable epistolary greetings in OH letters (normally a blessing by the sender and invocation of the deity, followed by a transitional function word or constituent) betray common structures throughout the world of Iron Age II Israel and complement the running accumulation of data in favor of a formal, standardized scribal education (p.
+67).